-Expelling Malema from the ANC might silence his calls for naturalization but will it also anger his supporters?
-“Economists say nationalization would bankrupt the state and cost South Africa about twice the annual national budget just to buy out the mining firms.”
+Expelling Malema from the ANC might silence his calls for naturalization, but will it also anger his supporters?
+“Economists say nationalization would bankrupt the state and cost South Africa twice the annual national budget just to buy out the mining firms.”

 Zuma is hoping for re-election at the ANC party polls in 2012 and wants to run for a second term as president in the 2014 South African national elections.
 The ANC Youth League would like to see Zuma replaced by Deputy President Kgalema Motlanthe.

-Despite Malema’s popularity with impoverished blacks, he is known for his lavish life style.
-He lives in the up-market Johannesburg neighborhood of Sandton.
+Despite Malema’s popularity with impoverished blacks, he is known for his lavish lifestyle.
+He lives in the up-market Johannesburg neighborhood Sandton.

-His wealth became the subject of a police investigation after a local Johannesburg newspaper reported he was the beneficiary of a trust fund that allegedly received kickbacks from businesses granted valuable government tenders (see July 28th blog post).
+Malema’s wealth was the subject of a police investigation after a local Johannesburg newspaper reported he was the beneficiary of a trust fund that allegedly received kickbacks from businesses granted valuable government tenders (see July 28th blog).

 On September 3 the ANC adjourned the disciplinary hearing against Malema until Sunday, September 11th.